ctrleon/personal-site/content/en/posts/signal-cli.md

 [Signal](https://signal.org/) is an open-source, encrypted instant messaging service developed by the non-profit [Signal Foundation](https://signalfoundation.org/) and its subsidiary, Signal Messenger LLC.
 It is funded through grants and donations.

+I use Signal with people who prefer an easy-to-use yet secure alternative to WhatsApp or Telegram, and I want to schedule reminder messages for some of them.

-While Signal doesn’t offer a public API, a community-maintained command-line interface, [signal-cli](https://github.com/AsamK/signal-cli), provides a way to interact with the service programmatically.
+While Signal doesn’t offer an official API, a community-maintained command-line interface, [signal-cli](https://github.com/AsamK/signal-cli), provides a way to interact with the service.

 ## Installation